2017 Brussels-Central bombing: Incident

 At 20:39, a 36-year-old male entered Brussels-Central railway station and descended the central stairs in the main hall, approaching a cluster of ten travelers at the bottom of the stairs.
 At 20:44, the man was seen isolating himself from others, then moving towards the cluster of travelers again, appearing to be nervous.
 He was heard yelling, and attempted to detonate a luggage trolley.
 Testimonies of eyewitnesses and a photograph taken by a witness indicate a small incendiary device detonated, with limited explosive force, but with a loud "bang".
 The size of the explosion suggests the device failed to function as intended, possibly as a result of poor manufacturing.
 According to the magistrate, the man was heard shouting "Allahu Akbar" after setting off the explosion and before being shot dead.
 The perpetrator had received no training in handling explosives, and taught himself how to construct explosive devices.
 The explosive used was TATP, the same compound used during the 2016 bombings, the Parsons Green bombing, and the 2017 Stockholm truck attack.

 As the trolley caught fire, he proceeded down the escalators towards the platforms, causing travelers to flee onto the train tracks.
 The burning luggage exploded a second time, due to gas bottles it contained.
 This second explosion was reported more powerful than the first one, but due to the time elapsed after the first explosion, no one was injured because travelers had the chance to clear the area.
 Shrapnel contained around the charge indicates the device was intended to cause as much injury as possible, but the device did not reach the intended maximum yield because of construction flaws.

 Upon returning to the main hall, the confused suspect was spotted by soldiers alerted by the explosions.
 He shouted "Allahu Akbar!" a second time and engaged military personnel unarmed.
 The soldiers opened fire and killed him.
 It remained unclear for hours whether he had survived or not.
 Because he was perceived to be wearing a "rucksack and bomb belt" and wiring was visible under his clothes, the body was not approached until the bomb squad of the Belgian Army, DOVO, arrived with a robot to inspect the body and confirm his death.
 The Belgian Flemish broadcaster VRT initially reported that the body was booby-trapped, but it did not report that he was not wearing a bomb on his body.

-According to Belgian authorities, the carnage "could have been severe had the bomb, full of nails and gas canisters, had detonated properly."
+According to Belgian authorities, the carnage "could have been severe had the bomb, full of nails and gas canisters, detonated properly."